I’ve used git flow for most of my software projects — specifically for those

 post describing git

-is still the best overview of how it works.
+flow is still the best overview of how it works.
 In short, you have a master

 branch where every commit is a merge commit.
 Each of these merge commits